CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (3) AICPA statements of position made to auditing governmental entities applicable by the AICPA and accepted for use in governmental accounting by the GASB;

-(c) The third level shall include AICPA practice bulletins made applicable to governmental entities by the AICPA and accepted for use in governmental accounting by the GASB;
+(2) AICPA practice bulletins made applicable to governmental entities by the AICPA; and accepted for use in governmental accounting by the GASB;

 (d) The fourth level shall include:

-(1) GASB implementation guides; or
+(1) GASB implementation guides; and

 (e) Other sources of guidance shall include:

-(1) GASB concepts statements; and
+(1) GASB concepts statements;

-Source. #5454, eff 8-28-92; ss by #6128, eff 11-23-95; ss by #6809, eff 7-21-98; ss by #8686, eff 7-21-06
+Source. #5454, eff 8-28-92; ss by #6128, eff 11-23-95; ss by #6809, eff 7-21-98; ss by #8686, eff 7-21-06; ss by #10675, eff 9-24-14

-PART Rev 2004 CLASSIFICATION OF FUNDS AND ACCOUNT GROUPS - GAAP BASIS
+PART Rev 2003 CLASSIFICATION OF FUNDS AND ACCOUNT GROUPS - GAAP BASIS

-Rev 2004.01 Classification of Funds.
+Rev 2003.01 Classification of Funds.

 (1) A general fund to account for all financial resources of the village district except those required to be accounted for in another fund;

-(3) Capital project fund(s) to account for financial resources used to acquire or construct capital facilities, other than those financed by proprietary funds and trust funds.
+(3) Capital project fund(s) to account for financial resources used to acquire or construct capital facilities, other than those financed by proprietary funds and trust funds;

-(3) Nonexpendable trust funds established under RSA 31; or
+b.
+Nonexpendable trust funds established under RSA 31; or

-(4) Pension trust funds established under RSA 31; and
+c.
+Deferred compensation plan and other employee benefit trust funds established under RSA 31; and

 a.
 Individuals;